-- (c) Nothing in this This section limits shall not limit the authority of the Department of Human Resources and the State Personnel Board to delegate, share, or transfer between them responsibilities for programs within their respective jurisdictions pursuant to an agreement. - (d) The rules and regulations of the State Personnel Board and of the Department of Personnel Administration shall remain in effect unless and until contradicted by the terms of this chapter or amended or repealed by the board or the Department of Human Resources. - SEC.
+- 4 SEC.
 8. Section 18525.3 of the Government Code is amended to read: - 18525.3.
-"Transfer" means both of the following: - (a) The appointment of an employee to another position in the same class but under another appointing power. - (b) The appointment of an employee to a position in a different class that has substantially the same level of duties, responsibility, and salary, as determined by board rule, as the employee's current class under the same or another appointing authority. - SEC.
-9. Section 18527 of the Government Code is amended to read: - 18527.
+"Transfer" means both of the following: - (a) The appointment of an employee to another position in the same class but under another appointing power. - (b) The appointment of an employee to a different class that has substantially the same level of duties, responsibility, and salary as the employee's current class under the same or another appointing authority. - SEC.
+9. Section 18527 of the Government Code is amended to read: - 15 18527.
 "Probationer" means an employee who has probationary status.
-"Probationary status" means the status of an employee who has been certified and appointed from an employment list, or has been reinstated after resignation, or has been transferred or demoted but who has not completed the probationary period-provided in this part and by board rule. - SEC.
+"Probationary status" means the status of an employee who has been certified and appointed from an employment list, or has been reinstated after resignation, or has been transferred or demoted but who has not completed the probationary period. - SEC.
 10. Section 18528 of the Government Code is amended to read: - 18528.
 "Permanent employee" means an employee who has permanent status.
-"Permanent status" means the status of an employee who is lawfully retained in his position after the completion of the probationary period provided in this part and by board rule. - 37 SEC.
-11. Section 18532.1 of the Government Code is amended to read: - 39 18532.1.
-"Preferred limited term list" means a list of persons 40 who have served under limited-term appointment and who, in

-1 accordance with-board rule, are granted-eligiblity eligibility for 2 additional limited-term appointments.
+"Permanent status" means the status of an employee who is lawfully retained in his position after the completion of the probationary period. - SEC.
+11. Section 18532.1 of the Government Code is amended to read: - 18532.1.
+"Preferred limited term list" means a list of persons who have served under limited-term appointment and who, in accordance with rule, are granted eligibility for additional limited-term appointments. - SEC.
+12. Section 18533 of the Government Code is amended to read: - 18533. (a) "Subdivisional promotional list" means a list of persons eligible for certification for a specific class resulting from a promotional examination for a particular subdivision of a state agency. - 38 (b) "Departmental promotional list" means a list of persons 39 eligible for certification for a specific class resulting from a 40 promotional examination for a particular state agency.